oskarkrawczyk/shadow-scroll/README.md

-# Shadow Scroll
+# ShadowScroll
-Shadow Scroll will add top and/or bottom shadows to your overflowed scroll area in order to indicate that there's still something to scroll.
+ShadowScroll will add top and/or bottom shadows to your overflowed scroll area in order to indicate that there's still something to scroll.

 - If you're at the very top, there's a bottom shadow